-Periodontal disease is a bacterial infection that causes inflammation to the gum line and the surrounding bone around the teeth.
-The effects of this infection cause the gums to pull away from the basis of the teeth allowing for the bacteria to spread further into the gum line.
+Periodontal disease is a bacterial infection that causes inflammation of the gum line and the surrounding bone around the teeth.
+The effects of this infection cause the gums to pull away from the bases of the teeth, allowing for the bacteria to spread further into the gum line.

 As time goes by, the plaque (bacteria) builds up in layers and also mineralizes (hardens) with calcium from the oral cavity.
-Remnants of a hard, brownish, unsightly material (calculus) accumulate on the teeth and gum line serving to provide more surface area for plaque to adhere to.
+Remnants of a hard, brownish, unsightly material (calculus) accumulate on the teeth and gum line, effectively providing more surface area for plaque to adhere to.

 Preventing gingivitis and more advanced stages of periodontal disease starts with keeping plaque from accumulating on and around the area of the teeth.
 The most effective means of removing plaque is by mechanical brushing.
-If your dog or cat has not received any previous treatments of dental cleaning they will most likely have gingivitis.
+If your dog or cat has not received any previous dental cleaning treatments, they will most likely have gingivitis.

 The Dental Cleaning Procedure

-The kidneys and liver are what is responsible for filtering the anesthesia out of the system.
-The cleaning and polishing is performed by one of our veterinary technicians, under the supervision of one our doctors.
-In more advanced cases of disease, gum surgery or even extractions of a few or many teeth may be recommended to help control or prevent the spread of disease to adjacent teeth.
+The kidneys and liver are responsible for filtering the anesthesia out of the system.
+Next, the cleaning and polishing are performed by one of our veterinary technicians, under one of our doctors’ supervision.
+In more advanced cases of a disease, gum surgery or even extraction of affected teeth may be recommended.
+To help control or prevent disease from spreading to adjacent teeth.

 There are special dental diets available that effectively reduce plaque and calculus accumulation and gingival inflammation.
 They are effective, convenient, provide good nutrition, and most pets like them.
-There are a variety of products to help combat plaque and tartar build-up but brushing is best.
-Ask one of our team for a sample of pet toothpaste (do NOT use human toothpaste) and tips for brushing your pet’s teeth.
+There are a variety of products to help combat plaque and tartar build-up, but brushing is best.
+Ask one of our team for a pet toothpaste sample (do NOT use human toothpaste) and for tips for brushing your pet’s teeth.